Skip to main content

 Processing Information

-An item-level inventory of performance files, scores, recordings, subject files, and correspondence is available upon request.
+An item-level inventory of performance files, scores, recordings, subject files, and correspondence is available as part of the detailed finding aids found under inventories/additional information.
 Oversized scores are available in a separate section of the collection.

 Title